July 2022 / INVESTMENT INSIGHTS

 Chinese equities can be broadly categorised as being onshore, A-shares, or offshore, primarily H-shares (Hong Kong listed) and ADRs (American Depositary Receipts).
 The opportunity for active investors lies not only in the different companies listed in each of the markets but also in the different investor bases that operate in each market.

-A-shares market are by far the biggest investment universe by both number of companies and market cap, yet this dynamic, fast evolving part of the market is greatly underrepresented in both the index and many China funds; H-shares continue to dominate even though they now make up just 25% of listed Chinese equities by market cap.
-On the other hand, A-shares make up over 60% of Chinese equity markets but represent just 12.5% of the MSCI China Index, and only 20.6% of the average top 10 holdings in dedicated China funds (see Fig. 2).
+A-shares market are by far the biggest investment universe by both number of companies and market cap, yet this dynamic, fast evolving part of the market is greatly underrepresented in both the index and many China funds; H-shares continue to dominate even though they now make up less than 20% of listed Chinese equities by market cap.
+On the other hand, A-shares make up over three quarters of Chinese equity markets but represent just under one fifth of the MSCI China Index, and roughly only a quarter of the average top 10 holdings in dedicated China funds (see Fig. 2).

 This underrepresentation is important, not only because of the broad range of investable opportunities A-shares have to offer, but also because the A-share market remains highly inefficient given its retail-driven investor base.
-It is a high liquid, high velocity market, with local retail investors accounting for over 80% of market turnover and an average holding period of just 17 days (source: Goldman Sachs Global Investment Research).
+It is a high liquid, high velocity market, with local retail investors accounting for approximately 70% of market turnover and an average holding period of around just 17 days1.

 Furthermore, a lack of sell-side coverage outside of a handful of A-share companies serves only to exacerbate these inefficiencies and creates mispricing opportunities.
 Coverage of A-share companies with a sizeable market capitalisation of between US$5-US$30 billion are covered, on average, by five analysts.
 For companies with a market cap below US$5 billion, the average falls to just one.
-As such, we believe the A-share market presents an attractive opportunity set for skilled fundamental, active investors to invest in potentially mispriced assets (source: Financial data and analytics provider FactSet.
-Copyright 2021 FactSet.
-All Rights Reserved.).
+As such, we believe the A-share market presents an attractive opportunity set for skilled fundamental, active investors to invest in potentially mispriced assets2.

 That said, it’s not just about A-shares either.
 We encourage investors to take a truly holistic approach to the China universe to be able to identify the best opportunities across the entire on-shore/off-shore universe thereby maximising both diversification and alpha generation.